- About Us

 - Professional and Technical Employees - Employee Health Supervisors

 - Washington State Nurses Association (WSNA)

 In accordance with RCW 4.96.020(2), claims against the county shall be filed with the risk management division of the department of finance.
 Please visit the Damage Claims website for more information.

 Snohomish County Health Department is an equal opportunity employer and all job applicants will receive consideration for hiring without regard to:

 - Marital status

 - Any other non-merit factor

-Employees must be tobacco-free upon hire and to remain tobacco-free during employment with the Snohomish Health District.
+Employees must be tobacco-free upon hire and to remain tobacco-free during employment with the Snohomish County Health Department.
 This supports our tobacco prevention efforts within the Snohomish County community.